gentinuhiu/Smart-Farm/README.md

 <p>Download the LLAMA model and type the following command to run the example:</p>
 <pre><code>jupyter notebook llama_example.ipynb
 </code></pre>
-<p>Note: This example serves as a basic workflow demonstration and might output incomplete results.
-Your task is to enhance it!</p>

 <h3>Useful Links</h3>
 <ul>